Loki-Astari/ThorsSerializer/README.md

 [![Build Status](https://travis-ci.org/Loki-Astari/ThorsSerializer.svg?branch=master)](https://travis-ci.org/Loki-Astari/ThorsSerializer)

-Yet another JSON serialization library for C++
+Yet another JSON/YAML/Binary serialization library for C++

 ###Objective:

-    The objective is to make serialization/de-serialization of C++ object to/from JSON trivial.
+    The objective is to make serialization/de-serialization of C++ object to/from JSON/YAML/Binary trivial.

     This means:
-        1) does not build a JSON object.
+        1) does not build a JSON/YAML object.
 Reads data directly into C++ object.
         2) In normal usage there should be NO need to write any code.
-        3) User should not need to understand JSON or validate its input.
+        3) User should not need to understand JSON/YAML or validate its input.
         4) Should work seamlessly with streams.
         5) Standard containers should automatically work